l3uddz/traktarr/README.md

  - Example: `-f /mnt/unionfs/Media/Movies/Movies-Kids/`

+`-a`, `--actor` - Only add movies with a specific actor to Radarr.

 `--no-search` - Tells Radarr to not automatically search for added movies.

 `--notifications` - To enable notifications.
 Default is `disabled`.

+`--authenticate-user` - Specify which authenticated user to retrieve Trakt lists as.
+Default is the first user in the config.

 `--ignore-blacklist` - Ignores blacklist filtering.
 Equivalent of `disabled_for` in `config.json`.

+`--remove-rejected-from-recommended` - Removes rejected/existing shows from the recommended list, so that it will be removed from further recommendations.

 ### Show (Single Show)